 This annual report consists of a series of financial statements.
-The Statement of Net Position and the Statement of Activities (on pages 11-13) provide information about the activities of the Library as a whole and present a longer-term view of the Library's finances.
+The Statement of Net Position and the Statement of Activities provide information about the activities of the Library as a whole and present a longer-term view of the Library's finances.

-Fund financial statements begin on page 14.
 For governmental activities, these statements tell how these services were financed in the short term as well as what remains for future spending.
 Fund financial statements also report the Library's operations in more detail than the government-wide statements by providing information about the Library's most significant funds.